realdanielbyrne/sussy_higgs_tf_keras_plaidml/README.md

-# Searching for Exotic Particles in High-Energy Physics with Deep Learning' Port to Tensorflow/Keras
+# Port to Tensorflow of 'Searching for Exotic Particles in High-Energy Physics with Deep Learning'